MustafaIsmaill/osm_path_planning/readme.txt

 road_processing_planning

 The package is used Construct paths in street networks from OpenStreetMaps using python and ROS.
-The package outputs the path waypoints whenever service is called on "/path_getter" topic as well successive subgraphs of vehicle's location for further processing.
+The package outputs the path waypoints whenever service is called on "/path_getter" topic as well as successive subgraphs of vehicle's location for further processing.

 How it works:

+The package depends on osmnx python package, so users need to download it from https://github.com/gboeing/osmnx

 "Configuration Stage"
 $ sh initial-config.sh